 Consider Text on the Image

 Putting text directly on your pinned images may also help to encourage clicks to your products or content.
-The text you add could help describe a product, call out a feature, or act like a brief call to action, asking the viewer to click.
+The text you add could help describe a product, call out a feature, or act as a brief call to action, asking the viewer to click.

 Provide Short Descriptions